yuqiii-wang/KnowledgeNotes/db/non_sql/es/elastic_search.md

 `transport.port` is used for internal communication between nodes in an Elasticsearch cluster (default to 9300-9400).

 `http.port` is used for HTTP client communication (defaults to 9200-9300).

+### How a coordinating node determines what nodes to pass requests

+### How fast is a change available to read after just updated across multiple nodes

 ## Shard and Index